EDDYMENS/coding-terms-build/resources/views/markdown/mvc.md

 Also implementing something like this contributes to good software architecture.

 ## Summary
-There are many kinds of {{linkToPost('design patterns')}} similar to MVC but with different philosophies with some suiting different types of software applications better.
+There are many kinds of {{linkToPost('design patterns', 'design pattern')}} similar to MVC but with different philosophies with some suiting different types of software applications better.

 For example, MVC is predominately used in web development.
 Also most of the time you won't have to structure your software to adopt this approach as you will likely be working with a {{linkToPost('web framework')}} that will already have this in place.